Digitally inspired reality

 Starting material is the so-called raw mass, which consists for the most part of 50% kaolin, 25% feldspar and 25% quartz.
 The porcelain mass initially has a tough, kneadable consistency.
 For cast articles, this mass is liquefied so far that a syrup-like consistency arises.

-This liquid porcelain mass is poured into working molds from Gibs until they are full of brim.
-The Gibs sucks in water in a precisely calculated time, resulting in the edges of the shards.
-The longer the shape "stands", the thicker the shards become (even heavier and all the more stable).
+This liquid porcelain mass is poured into working molds made of Gibs until they are full to the brim.
+The Gibs soaks up water in a precisely calculated time, which creates on the edges of the shards.
+The longer the shape "stands", the thicker the shard (also the heavier and the more stable).

 When the desired body thickness has been reached, the excess mass is poured out and the mold is set aside for residual drying.